Last Updated on May 4, 2023 by Kristin

 Planning a picture-perfect wedding?
 If you’ve spent two seconds on Instagram or Pinterest, you’ve seen the trend: Couples are driving away from the single life in vintage cars and classic hot rods.
-Want to know how to jump on the trend and rent one for your own wedding ceremony?
+Want to know how to jump on the trend and rent a vintage car for your own wedding ceremony?
 Here’s everything you need to know.

 Enterprise and Hertz for Exotic Sports Cars

 The major rental car companies are not great hunting grounds for vintage cars, but if you are looking for a classic sports car you should check out the Hertz Dream Car Collection.
 In addition, The Exotic Car Collection by Enterprise is available in select big cities around the country, and offers exclusive makes such as Aston Martin, Jaguar and BMW.

 Turo Peer-to-Peer Marketplace for Vintage Cars

 If you’re set on having a vintage car for your wedding day, the peer-to-peer car-sharing marketplace Turo has a huge selection of vintage vehicles for rent on its easy-to-use website.
 The site has a similar interface to Airbnb, right down a rating system that shows how many trips each vehicle has taken with customers and a map you can use to find cars in the area.

 The easiest way to book a vintage vehicle on Turo is to hit the “more filters” tab to select only vehicles built between a certain range of years (such as 1950-1970).
 Turo is especially great for car nerds with something specific in mind, as you can also filter the car choices by make.
 You can expect to pay a hefty fee for the most sought-after vehicles, like the impeccable 1959 Corvette we found priced at $700 a day (including insurance; read AutoSlash’s primer on how it works).